SAP/customer-data-platform-connectors/README.md

 		        }
 		    ]
 			```
-			and  then refer to this definition when you describe the event
+			And  then refer to this definition when you describe the event
 			```
 			"/subscribers": {
 		      "get": {